Children's Literature: Lesson Plans and Resources

 A k-2 lesson plan using Mr. Brown Can MOO!
 Can You?

-A lesson plan from the Teach Peace Foundation.
-See also Oh, the places I will go! and Oh, the Places You’ll Go! for other lesson plans.
+A lesson plan from the NY Times.
+See also Oh, the Places You Will Go! from Suessville.

-See also Literature-Based Lesson Plans and Resources Using Dr. Seuss's Books.
+Literature-Based Lesson Plans and Resources Using Dr. Seuss's Books

 The Endless Steppe